 If I had to live on one dish it would probably be this Vegetable and White Bean Soup.
 Plus a loaf of sourdough and perhaps a glass of Chianti.
 Yup, that would be it.

 I’m excited to share this White Bean and Vegetable Soup with you.
 It’s really delicious, satisfying and so healthy!
 Although it tastes beautifully rich and creamy it’s actually very low in fat.
-Only a small amount of olive oil is used for sauteing the vegetables along with a drizzle over the top when serving if desired.
+I used vegetable broth to saute the vegetables which works beautifully and is way more healthy than olive oil!

 You probably have most of the ingredients in your pantry and fridge and as with any soup you can swap and substitute.
 If you don’t like butternut squash use sweet potato, if you prefer spinach instead of kale go for it.